maubuz/2W6-Notes/docs/wk13/events.md

 ![image-20200505101131744](assets/image-20200505101131744.png ':size=600')

 <p align="center"><a href="https://www.fraghero.com/pokemon-lets-go-players-found-way-make-catching-easier-every-time/"><em>Image by fraghero.com</em></a></p>
 <br>

-To capture the event that triggered the callback function:
+To catch the event that triggered the callback function:

 1. List the event as a function argument in the function declaration
 2. Use the event object inside the function.